 We are all the Man in the Arena

 As an educational leader, I worry about gun safety laws in our country and how we plan on making the world safer.
 However, I don’t have an opinion on gun safety that I’d like to share; I’m ignorant on the legal and political stances of key decision makers to really have an intelligent conversation.
 But I am an avid Brene Brown reader, so I harken back to an analogy in Daring Greatly as she references Theodore Roosevelt’s “Man in the Arena” speech.
 As we enter into our own worlds (offices downtown to classrooms full of children), we all enter our own arenas in which we must fight like gladiators to achieve our goals.
 And the loudest, most nefarious critics are often those in the cheapest seats.
 Yet they influence us as we fight, serving as that nagging voice in the back of our heads, questioning our every move.
-But I’m doing battle every day…and I must do so with confidence that the tools I utilize will facilitate my success.
+I’m doing battle every day…and I must do so with confidence that the tools I utilize will facilitate my success.

-I do not mean to insinuate that someone else is a critic I refer to above; rather, you and I are both gladiators in our own arena.
-So I am sure you can see my frustration when listening to those who claim to be “in the middle of it all” but do not recognize that there are actually people in the middle of it all.
+I am sure you can see my frustration when listening to those who claim to be “in the middle of it all” but do not recognize that there are actually people in the middle of it all.
 As I watch the news stream on my computer, I can’t help but feel there are so many who are trying to be first to the microphone on one side of the conversation or the other, claiming to have a solution while saying everyone else is wrong, while those of us sitting in classrooms continue to live, day by day, with a mission to help children in spite of the potential threat to our safety.
 I don’t know the answer to gun control, and I don’t pretend to even like the conversation.
 However, I cannot help but think of that typical movie scene where mom and dad are yelling at each other…and the young kid is quietly escaping stage left to a haphazard hangout with friends also looking for relief.

 Expectations are Growing in Bad Roots